 - When the LDR is illuminated (the door is open), the voltage level on pin 2 of the first 555 timer goes low and its output (pin 3) begins to oscillate (square wave).

-When the voltage level of the first 555 output (pin 3) is on high level, it enable the second 555 timer, which oscillate like the first 555 timer, but at a higher frequency.
-The output of the second 555 timer is connected to a buzzer that will beep.
+When the voltage level of the first 555 output (pin 3) is on high level, it enables the second 555 timer, which oscillate like the first 555 timer, but at a higher frequency.
+The output of the second 555 timer is connected to a buzzer (Bz) that will beep.

-List of components for the Refrigerator door alarm circuit
+List of components for the Fridge door alarm circuit

 - 1 x 1uF (microfarad), 25V electrolytic capacitor (C1)